 Individuals who are diagnosed with tendonitis usually report pain, tenderness, swelling, warmth, and redness around the affected tendon.
 Many people report an increase in pain when moving the affected area and often experience a cracking or grinding sensation as the tendon moves.
 Occasionally, people notice that a lump will form along the tendon.
 In severe cases, the tendon can rupture at which point a gap in the tendon can be felt and movement of the area will be difficult.
 These symptoms can sometimes take several weeks or months to resolve.
 If your symptoms persist or suddenly get worse, you should speak to your doctor for treatment options.

 Once you report your tendonitis symptoms to your doctor, they will likely perform a physical exam and attempt to move the tendon and assess your level of pain and your range of motion.
 Your doctor may also order an x-ray to see if there are calcium deposits around the tendon, or an ultrasound or MRI to see If there is swelling of the tendon sheath.

-Often, pain, swelling, and discomfort will resolve with resting the affected area, applying ice and heat to the area, and taking over the counter pain medications such as ibuprofen.
+Often, pain, swelling, and discomfort will resolve by resting the affected area, applying ice and heat to the area, and taking over-the-counter pain medications such as ibuprofen.
 A physician may also recommend putting the joint in a bandage, splint, or brace in order to prevent movement.
 In more severe cases, a plaster cast may be required.
 Physical therapy and routine stretching and exercise can also help to strengthen the tendon and accelerate the healing process.
-In extreme cases, which usually result from lack of proper rest and treatment, surgery may be required.
+In extreme cases, which usually result from a lack of proper rest and treatment, surgery may be required.

 CCK Understands Long-Term Disability Claims for Tendonitis